gudarikon/image-to-code/README.md

   Under Debian/Ubuntu you can use the package **tesseract-ocr**.
   For Mac OS users. please install homebrew package **tesseract**.

 Once Tesseract is installed the path to tesseract.exe file should be added to the local `.env` file.
-See `.env.example` template
+See `.env.example` template.

 ## [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR)

 More advanced OCR for image processing.
-Supports text boxes which allow to add line spacing to the parsed text
+Supports text boxes which allow to add line spacing to the parsed text.

 ## Config